Vietnam.vn - Nền tảng quảng bá Việt Nam

 My mother's husband, martyr Nguyen Ngoc Nien, sacrificed his life in the resistance war against the US to save the country.
 Following in the tradition of his homeland and family, my mother's son, Nguyen Ngoc Hien (born in 1954), was determined to go fight the enemy to avenge his country and family.
 Although she felt sorry for her sons who were so young, she suppressed her emotions and encouraged them to overcome hardships and fulfill their duties well.

-One day in 1973, Xuan's mother was stunned when she heard the news that her son had died while on duty on the 29th day of Tet.
+One day in 1973, Xuan's mother was devastated to hear the news that her son had been killed in action on the 29th day of the Lunar New Year.

 "